rnewman/clj-apache-http/README_X509.markdown

 The hostname-verifier paramater should be an instance of org.apache.http.conn.ssl.X509HostnameVerifier, or nil.
-If it's nil, the x509-connection-manager will use a PermissiveHostnameVerifier that blindly verifies all hosts.
+If it's nil, the x509-connection-manager will use Apache's AllowAllHostnameVerifier that blindly verifies all hosts.
 That is, it will tell the Java runtime that the remote host is who it says it is, without actually taking any steps to verify the claims.